You have likely heard someone referred to as “toxic” before, this means they are exhibiting toxic traits.

 We can even engage in emotional blackmail in a way that seems innocent.

-We all have bad days where we aren’t our usual happy selves; frankly, we can even be mean.
+Everyone has bad days where we aren’t our usual happy selves; frankly, we can even be mean.

 Whether or not these behaviors are toxic comes down to two things.